 - i.
-If a complainant disagrees with the written decision of the board of directors, or if the district fails to comply with this proceduresuperintendent or designee, the complainant may appeal the decision to the district's Board of Directors by filing a written notice of appeal with the superintendent within ten (10) calendar days following the date upon which the complainant received the response. - ii.
+If a complainant disagrees with the written decision of the superintendent or designee, the complainant may appeal the decision to the district's Board of Directors by filing a written notice of appeal with the superintendent within ten (10) calendar days following the date upon which the complainant received the response. - ii.
 The Board will schedule a hearing on the appeal.
 Both parties will be allowed to present such witnesses and testimony as the Board deems relevant and material.